Mushayrib: Msheireb Downtown Doha

 The Msheireb Downtown Doha project was launched in January 2010 with the end goal of a complete overhaul and refurbishment of the district.
 It is a $5.5 billion project, covering an area of 31 hectare (310,000 square metres), and was launched in six phases.

 Transport

 The underground Msheireb station serves the Doha Metro's Red Line, Green Line and Gold Line.
 Launched in May 2019, it is the country's largest metro station.
 It is located in Msheireb Downtown Doha, at the intersection of Wadi Msheireb and Al Diwan Street.

 Demographics

-As of the 2010 census, the district comprised 6,745 housing units and 1,009 establishments.
+At the 2010 census, the district comprised 6,745 housing units and 1,009 establishments.
 There were 22,711 people living in the district, of which 83% were male and 17% were female.
 Out of the 22,711 inhabitants, 88% were 20 years of age or older and 12% were under the age of 20.

 Employed persons made up 79% of the total population.
 Females accounted for 4% of the working population, while males accounted for 96% of the working population.